waalge/just_tweet_william/README.md

 # just_tweet_william

-Regularly change twitter bio to a Just William quote.
+Regularly change twitter a bio to a Just William quote.

 ## Overview